Pyrdacor/Ambermoon/FileSpecs/Enumerations/MonsterFlags.md

 4..7 | Unused

 Note: It is a known bug that Reg is not marked as boss so you could cast Fear on him and he will flee with all the items.
 So I guess he should have bit 3 set as well.
 Possibly bit 1 was set for him by mistake.

+I think spiders/lizards are the only monsters which can move more than one field per round.
+So bit 3 may be multi-field-move.